 In this paper, we have presented some of the goals of the Luau type system, and how they map to the needs of the Roblox creator community.
-We have sketched what a solution might look like, all that remains is to draw the owl [7].
+We have also explored how these goals differ from traditional type systems, where it is necessary to accommodate the unique needs of the Roblox platform.
+We have sketched what a solution might look like; all that remains is to draw the owl [9].